ecmpfrr/resisting-bmv2/README.md

 Check again S1 Registers: inside the `run` folder, run `./Sh-Regs-all.sh`

-All ports were excluded into the forwarding registers, except the port P6.
+All ports were excluded from the forwarding registers, except for port P6.

 <img src="/figs/fig13.JPG" alt="fwd=6p">

-we saw just one ECMP link active in the maximum number of links register.
+We observed only one ECMP link active in the maximum number of links register.

 <img src="/figs/fig14.JPG" alt="onelink">

-All ports were excluded into the FRR registers, except the port P6.
+All ports were excluded from the FRR registers, except for port P6.

 <img src="/figs/fig15.JPG" alt="frr=6">

-we didn't see packet loss in the ping result.
+We observed no packet loss in the ping results.

 <img src="/figs/fig16.JPG" alt="no pkt loss">

-For a more detailed about the subject, see the RESISTING article.
+For more detailed information about the subject, refer to the RESISTING article.